homeworkprod/gallerize/README.rst

   CSS 3 for styling.
 As a result, the output can easily be themed.
 - Provides HTML access keys for keyboard navigation.
 - Can use lightbox jQuery effect.
+- Optimize image to reduce size and remove meta info.

 Requirements
 ============